 @vaporeon_ man I remember really enjoying Perl when I took my "programming languages paradigms" in college, maybe I should learn it again

-also what is die
+also what is die in Perl?

 @vaporeon_ oh does it kill program execution and log the given message to console?